sandialabs/chama/documentation/impact.rst

 Chama uses Pandas DataFrames [Mcki13]_ to store the impact assessment.
 Each DataFrame has three columns: Scenario, Sensor, and Impact.
 Exact column names must be used.
-Note that **impact** can represent different metrics.
+Note that the values in the Impact column can represent different metrics.

 Detection times
 ---------------
+In general, detection depends on the scenario environmental conditions, the sensor location, and sensor operating conditions.
 While some scenarios can be detected by a single sensor multiple times, other scenarios can go undetected by all sensors.
-In general, detection depends on the scenario environmental conditions and the sensor location and operating conditions.

 The following example demonstrates how to extract detection times using a predefined signal, computed using the :ref:`transport` module,